mtoensing/simpletoc/readme.txt

 = How to allow developers to exclude specific blocks? =

 Use the 'simpletoc_excluded_blocks' filter.
-For example, this code will exclude header blocks that are inside a column block:
+For example, this code will exclude heading blocks that are inside a column block:

     ‘add_filter( 'simpletoc_excluded_blocks', function ( array $blocks ) {
         $blocks[] = 'core/column';